davismcc/archive-scater/README.md

 devtools::install_github("davismcc/scater")
 ```

-We plan to contribute `scater` to Bioconductor in the near future.
+Using the most recent version of R is strongly recommended (R 3.2.0 at the time
+of writing).
+Effort has been made to ensure the package works with R >3.0, but
+the package has not been tested with R <3.1.1.

 There are several other packages from CRAN and Bioconductor that `scater` uses,
 so you will need to have these packages installed as well.
+The CRAN packages
+should install automatically when `scater` is installed, but you will need to
+install the Bioconductor packages manually.

-Not all of the
-following are strictly necessary, but they enhance the functionality of `scater`
+Not all of the following are strictly necessary, but they enhance the
-and are good packages in their own right.
+functionality of `scater` and are good packages in their own right.
+The commands
+below should help with package installations.

 CRAN packages: